 The Company is actively pursuing various alternatives including equity and debt financing to increase its liquidity and capital resources.
-The Company is also in discussion with various parties on alternatives to finance the funding of feedstock purchases.
-Although the Company has historically been successful in obtaining financing in the past, there can be no assurances that the Company will be able to obtain adequate financing in the future.
-This represents a material uncertainty that casts substantial doubt on the Company's ability to continue as a going concern.
+During the period ended June 30, 2023, the Company initiated a strategic business review process to evaluate potential strategic alternatives to maximize shareholder value, including but not limited to a potential equity/debt investment from a strategic partner, sale of all or selected portions of the Company's assets, and merger opportunities with other entities.
+On August 11, 2023, subsequent to period end, the Company completed a private placement for gross proceeds of \$21,500, consisting of a brokered placement for \$16,500 and a non-brokered placement for \$5,000 (refer to Note 11).
+The Company is also in discussion with various parties on additional financing opportunities and alternatives to finance the funding of feedstock purchases.
+Although the Company has historically been successful in obtaining financing in the past, there can be no assurances that the Company will be able to obtain adequate financing in the future, or strategic review process will culminate in any transaction or alternative.
+These conditions indicate the existence of a material uncertainty that casts substantial doubt on the Company's ability to continue as a going concern.
 These condensed interim consolidated financial statements do not include the adjustments to the amounts and classifications of assets and liabilities that would be necessary should the Company be unable to continue as a going concern.
 These adjustments may be material.

-NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE MONTHS ENDED MARCH 31, 2023 (UNAUDITED)
+NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE AND SIX MONTHS ENDED JUNE 30, 2023 (UNAUDITED)